leahlyu22/Outdoor-3d-Scene-Reconstruction/README.md

 The project aimed to improve the performance of outdoor scene reconstruction, with a specific focus on the sky regions by proposing and implementing a novel algorithm.

-[Urban Radience Field (Google Research)](https://urban-radiance-fields.github.io/) is used as the theoretical basis combining with [Neural Scene Graphs for Dynamic Scene (CVPR 2021)](https://light.princeton.edu/publication/neural-scene-graphs/) for this project.
+[Urban Radiance Field (Google Research)](https://urban-radiance-fields.github.io/) is used as the theoretical basis combining with [Neural Scene Graphs for Dynamic Scene (CVPR 2021)](https://light.princeton.edu/publication/neural-scene-graphs/) for this project.
 Original repository forked from the Implementation of Original [Neural Scene Graph Implementation](https://github.com/princeton-computational-imaging/neural-scene-graphs), [original readme]([./nerf_license/README.md](https://github.com/princeton-computational-imaging/neural-scene-graphs/blob/main/README.md)).

 To enhance the supervisory signal in sky regions, an additional MLP model is added to the sky region with a pretrained segmentation [DeepLabV3Plus](https://github.com/VainF/DeepLabV3Plus-Pytorch) model.